samysweb/counterSharp-experiments/README.md

 ## Benchmark Results
 The results are contained in the folder [`results`](results) in which all logs from benchmark runs reside.
 The logs are split-up by benchmark instance (first level folder), run number (second level folder) and tool (third level folder)
-For example, the file `results/bwd_loop1a.c/01/approxmc/stdout.log` contains the stdout out running approxmc on the instance `bwd_loop1a.c` in run `01`
+For example, the file `results/bwd_loop1a.c/01/approxmc/stdout.log` contains the stdout and stderr of running approxmc on the instance `bwd_loop1a.c` in run `01`
-Note that `01/counterSharp/init.log` contains information on the machine used for benchmark execution as well as on the commits used in the experiments.

 ### Machine Details
+All runs were executed on a Linux machine housing an Intel(R) Core(TM) i5-6500 CPU (3.20GHz) and 16GB of memory.
+Note that for every benchmark log `01/counterSharp/init.log` contains information on the machine used for benchmark execution as well as on the commits used in the experiments.

 ## Running benchmarks
 For all cases we assume a CSV file containing relevant information on the instances to run: The first column is the benchmark's name, the second column are parameters passed to counterSharp (see `instances.csv`) or the tool by Dimovski (see `instances-dimovski.csv`).
-All scripts produce benchmarking results for "missing" instances, i.e. instances for which no benchmarking results can be found in the `results` folder.
+All scripts produce benchmarking results for "missing" instances, i.e. instances for which no folder can be found in the `results` folder.

 - Run counterSharp on the benchmarks:
 `docker-compose run benchmarking run-counterSharp instances.csv`